simpleappcreator/simple-app/readme.md

 Passport is available as `app.passport`, and strategies as `app.passport.local/google/facebook`

-There's a wrapper for serialize/deserialize
+There's a wrapper to serialize/deserialize

 >     app.serializeUser(function(user, done) {
         done(null, user.id);